andepraveenofficial/DSA/00-Material/DSA.md

 * __DSA__ stands for __Data Structures & Algorithms__.
 * DSA helps find the best way to solve a problem.
 * Data Structures allow us to store and organize data efficiently, We can easily access and perform operations on the data.
-* Algorithms are the step-by-step processes used to achieve a desired result.
+* Algorithm is the step-by-step process used to achieve a desired result.

 ![DSA](./Assets/00-dsa-basics/01-dsa.png)